Aspen Grove Family Camp & Conference Center

 Two guest lectures will be featured each day in the Aspen Lodge.
 Lecturers are qualified individuals invited to camp to enhance your vacation.
 They will deliver lectures about entertaining and educational topics such as family relations, religion, and parenting skills.
 A schedule will be posted each Mini Camp.

 The fish pond is open to those who are 12 years and younger, and parental supervision is required.
 Our fish pond is catch and release.
 The fish pond is closed on Sundays and on the day of checkout.
-Each child may catch one fish per day.
-You may take your catch to the kitchen to be cooked for your breakfast.
 Fishing poles may be checked out at the store for two hours at a time.

 Ropes Course and Initiative Games